Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

-Given a formal logic program \FLP, the next proposition will allow us to relate our framework to the well founded semantics for \FLP\ either in terms of a particular foundational extensor $E$ for $(\FLP,\,\SPE{-})$, or in terms of $\LB\FLP\PLUSNEG E\RB$ for a particular foundational extensor $E$ for $(\FLP,\,\SPE{-})$.
+The next proposition will allow us to relate our framework to the well-founded semantics of a formal logic program \FLP\ either in terms of a particular foundational extensor $E$ for $(\FLP,\,\SPE{\cdot,-})$, or in terms of $\LB\FLP\PLUSDOTNEG E\RB$ for a particular foundational extensor $E$ for $(\FLP,\,\SPE{,\cdot,-})$.